akelly1954/Samples/README.md

 New work is checked into the **dev** branch.
 The **main** branch is fairly stable.

-See the **source/README.md** file for detail about the file/directory structure, build tools, and how to build the sources.
+See [source/README](source/README.md) for detail about the file/directory structure, build tools, and how to build the sources.

 This is an "out of source" build environment.
 Mostly.
 Check the **./.gitignore** file to see what's ignored.
-The **build** directory can always be removed without affecting any source files.
+The main **build/** directory  as well as any **build/** directory found within the source tree can always be removed without affecting any source files.

-Even though the IDE and build environment are set here as the defaults (eclipse, gnu toolchain), the Eclipse IDE is not required.
+Even though the IDE and build environment are set here as the defaults (eclipse, cmake, gnu toolchain), the Eclipse IDE is not required (see the **-G** flag for cmake).

 ## Intetesting main programs: